 Bobcats are solitary cats that are highly adaptable.
 They are found in rural and urban areas alike and, as long as there is suitable habitat with plenty of prey, they will make themselves at home.
 Bobcats can often be heard at night fighting with rivals or other animals and many people report that it sounds like a woman’s scream.

-Bobcats are currently listed as Least Concerned in the IUCN, though some of the subspecies are becoming locally extinct due to habitat loss.
+Bobcats are currently listed as "least concern" on the IUCN Red List, though some of the subspecies are becoming locally extinct due to habitat loss.

 - Bobcats are named for their short tail that appears to be "bobbed"